 The Terrell climate is considered moderate.

 Terrell is located on U.S. 80 and I-20.
-Both roads provide four lane interstate access to the Dallas/Ft.
+Both highways provide four-lane interstate access to the Dallas/Ft.
 Worth area, as well as points east.
-State Highway 34 runs north and south from the city.
+State Highway 34 runs north and south from the city, as does SH205/FM-148.
 Numerous farm-to-market roads connect Terrell to I-30 to the north and U.S. 175 to the south.

 Terrell's excellent transportation system allows easy access to the Metroplex, affording our citizens the amenities of Dallas while enjoying the small town atmosphere in which to live and raise a family.